MohammadAtallah100/JavaScript_Asynchronous_Programming/README.md

 All promises eventually settle, enabling us to write logic for what to do if the promise fulfills or if it rejects.

+## States of a JavaScript Promise

+A JavaScript Promise object can be in one of three states:

+- **Pending:** This is the initial state where the Promise is waiting for its value to become available.
+- **Resolved:** A resolved promise indicates a successful completion.
+It means the asynchronous operation associated with the Promise has completed successfully.
+- **Rejected:** If there are errors or issues, the promise may go into the rejected state, indicating a failure.

+In the example code block, when the Promise is in the resolved state, the first parameter containing a callback function of the `.then()` method will print the resolved value.
+Otherwise, if the Promise is rejected, an alert will be shown.